fdformula/MathlyLua/README.md

 numerical computing.
 However, it failed to solve numerically a boundary value problem.
 The solution was obviously wrong because the boundary condition at one endpoint is not satisfied, but I could not find anything wrong in both the algorithm and the code.
 I had to wonder if there were bugs in the module.
-In many cases, it is easier to start the work from scratch than using and debugging others' code.
-In addition, matrix.lua addresses a column vector like a[i][1] and a row vector a[1][i], rather than a[i] for both cases, which is quite ugly and unnatural.
+In many cases, it is easier to start a small project from scratch than using and debugging others' code.
+In addition, matrix.lua addresses a column vector like a[i][1] and a row vector a[1][i], rather than a[i] in both cases, which is quite ugly and unnatural.
 Furthermore, basic plotting utility is not provided in matrix.lua.
 Therefore, this mathly module was developed.
 But anyway I appreciate the work in matrix.lua.
 Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of some functions.

 ## Which version of Lua is needed?